artsy/README/playbooks/agile/team-working-agreement.md

 #### 5. Close (5 mins)

-* Make sure someone has taken ownership of documenting the Working Agreement and placing it near your Scrum Board or in your Wiki, Confluence Space or Google Docs.
+* Make sure someone has taken ownership of documenting the working agreement and giving it visibility.
 * Gather feedback from the team on the usefulness/effectiveness of this format for future usage.

 ### Sample meeting agenda